 The expense of making business payments by wire transfer and the lack of protection in the event of fraud have made wire transfers one of the least common ways in which businesses pay each other.
 Nonetheless according to J.P.
 Morgan’s 2015 AFP Payments Fraud And Control Survey, incidents of wire fraud almost doubled between 2013 and 2015, rising from 14 percent of payment fraud to as much as 27 percent.

 While credit card fraud is usually a crime committed by consumers against retailers, wire fraud tends to target small and medium-sized business, the organizations most likely to make occasional commercial payments by wire transfer.
-One method that has come back into fashion, and which is hitting the B2B sector particularly severely, is an invoice scam.
+One method that has come back, hitting the B2B sector severely, is an invoice scam.

 The criminal sends a professional-looking email to a business claiming to come from one of the firm’s suppliers.
 That email might include a fake invoice or it could inform the buyer that the company’s banking details have changed and ask for future payments to be made to a different account.
 To send those emails, fraudsters have been known to hack corporate email systems so that they can edit a legitimate email.

-The method of sending businesses fake invoices has been around for some time but digitization has given it a boost.
-In January 2014, the FBI warned businesses that incidents were rising.
+The method of sending business owners trying to protect their business fake invoices has been around for some time but digitization has given it a boost.
+In January 2014, the FBI warned business owners trying to protect their business that incidents were rising.
 Between October 2013 and December 2014, losses caused by invoice scams totaled $215 million.
 By June 2015, that number had reached $1 billion worldwide, says the FBI.

 In one simple scam reported by the Bureau, the accountant of a U.S. company received an email apparently from her chief executive requesting a wire transfer to pay for a time-sensitive acquisition.
 The payment had to be made by the end of the day.
 The CEO said that a lawyer would contact the accountant with details of the payment.